 Part of the web administration interface, the guests management interface is enabled by default.
-It is accessible through a separate interface which can use a different users file for access rights: :1443/guests/manage">https://khostname>:1443/guests/manage administrators is to open up their perimeter firewall to allow access to PacketFence's management interface IP on port 443 and make sure a domain name to reach said IP is configured (and that the SSL cert matches it).
-Then you can promote the pre-registration link from your extranet web site: /signup">https://whostname>/signup.
+It is accessible through a separate interface which can use a different users file for access rights: https://<chestname>:1443/guests/manage

 Guest pre-registration

 Pre-registration is disabled by default.
 Once enabled, PacketFence's firewall and Apache ACLs allow access to the /signup page on the portal even from a remote location.
 All that should be required from the